 This policy brief was first released in 2007.
-This 2016 update is authored by Henry Clapp.
+This 2013 update is authored by Henry Clapp.
 The State Policy Briefs series editor is Kelly J. Barsdate.

 The information contained in this brief is based on a variety of sources, including quantitative data secured from NASAA's biannual appropriations and revenue survey of state arts agencies, reviews of existing state statutes, and dialogue with state arts leaders.
-See the NASAA website for further information on dedicated revenue.
+Further information on supplemental funding is available on the NASAA website.